Chapter 9 (Legion): Plot

-Oliver (Jemaine Clement) and Lenny (Aubrey Plaza) are relaxing in a pool, recognizing that they are trapped.
-They are revealed to be inside the mind of Amahl Farouk (Navid Negahban), who in turn has taken over Oliver's body in the real world.
+Oliver and Lenny are relaxing in a pool, recognizing that they are trapped.
+They are revealed to be inside the mind of Amahl Farouk, who in turn has taken over Oliver's body in the real world.

-Division 3 has retrieved David (Dan Stevens) and placed him on a quarantine.
-Cary (Bill Irwin) manages to get him to wake up from his coma.
-While eating with Ptonomy (Jeremie Harris), David is told that Summerland now works with Division 3 in capturing Farouk, having convinced that most mutants aren't a threat.
-Their boss is Admiral Fukyama (Marc Oka), who has a basket placed over his head.
-He also reconciles with Syd (Rachel Keller), who informs him that he was missing for almost an entire year.
+Division 3 has retrieved David and placed him on a quarantine.
+Cary manages to get him to wake up from his coma.
+While eating with Ptonomy, David is told that Summerland now works with Division 3 to capture Farouk, after Melanie convinced them that most mutants aren't a threat.
+Their boss is Admiral Fukyama, who has a basket placed over his head.
+He also reconciles with Syd, who informs him that he was missing for almost an entire year.
 Unknown to the others, David hears many versions of himself speaking in his head.

 For the past year, Division 3 has tried to locate Farouk, recognizing that he possessed Oliver's body.
 However, with each encounter, the team finds that Farouk infects people with a psychic "virus", the Catalyst, that paralyses their bodies but causes their teeth to continuously chatter.
-After talking with Clark (Hamish Linklater), David talks with Admiral Fukyama, realizing that he is unable to read his mind.
+After talking with Clark, David talks with Admiral Fukyama, realizing that he is unable to read his mind.
 Fukyama instructs David to meet with Cary, who created an amplification chamber that will help him relive his memories and try to find Farouk, who wants to find his original body to unleash his powers.

 Inside the chamber, David finds himself at a nightclub, meeting Lenny and Oliver.
 He relives a memory of a monk and then engaging in a dance battle with Lenny and Oliver.
 After leaving the chamber and meeting with Syd, he gives her a compass that will always lead her to him, promising to not keep any secrets between them.
 It is revealed that after David was trapped by the orb, he met a future version of Syd, who can't talk.
 Using a light wand, she explains that Farouk wants to find his body and David must help him.
 This confuses David just as Syd disappears.
 In the present, David's mind goes back to the nightclub, where he meets again with Lenny and Oliver.

-Throughout the episode, a Narrator (Jon Hamm) explains many concepts.
+Throughout the episode, a Narrator explains many concepts.
 The first involves leading the viewer into imagining a maze, and how its imagination becomes an idea.
 The Narrator then talks about Zhuang Zhou, a man who dreamt that he was a butterfly, to the point that he forgot about his real identity.
 He then compares an idea to an egg, where a rational idea hatches a chick while a delusion hatches a dark creature.
 He uses the example of Albert A, where he started thinking that his right leg didn't belong to him.
 As the delusion consumes him, he ends up sawing it off.
 The dark creature then eats the chick, with the Narrator noting that delusions grew stronger as rationality dies.